GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-69/index.md

 operation.
 This is super helpful for image carousels, or paginated sections where you want the user to scroll to a specific point.

-For an image carousel, I’d add `scroll-snap-type: x mandatory;` to the scroll container, and `scroll-snap-align: center;` to each image.
+For an image carousel, I'd add `scroll-snap-type: x mandatory;` to the scroll container, and `scroll-snap-align: center;` to each image.
 Then, as the user scrolls through the carousel, each image will be smoothly scrolled into the perfect position.